March 11, 2020 Book review: ‘On Division’ by Goldie Goldbloom

 “What is folate?” she’d asked, translating the midwife’s sentences slowly into Yiddish in her head.
 Which was still full of the wedding.
 ‘What is a neural tube?’
 ‘Neural tube defect,’ Surie muttered in English, before reopening her purse and placing the bottle on the concrete.
 The vitamins weren’t kosher.
 She’d have to buy her own at a pharmacy outside the community.
 They’d stare at her scarf, her clothes, giggle about her accent, but at least they wouldn’t spread gossip.”

 So, not only does Surie have to be educated by her midwife, but her trip to buy the vitamins will be a crushing indignity as others will, “giggle.”
-This ridiculous level of insecurity, for a city filled with weirdos and accents, is worlds apart from the actuality of Hasidic women who know how to elbow their way through the world when necessary.
+This is all ridiculous.
+It is all ridiculous.
+There are vitamin shops in Williamsburg.
+No one giggles at Hasidic women in NYC.
+New York City, let me remind you, is the home of weirdo central.

 “During her labor with Chaim Tzvi, Val had told her she should make sounds.
 Heck, she could go ahead and scream if she thought it would help.
 Sweat broke out under Surie’s turban and streamed from her body.
 The midwife had encouraged Surie to moo or bellow or cry.
 Something.
 Anything.
 But Surie had remained silent until almost the very end.
 ‘What is it with you women?’
 Val had asked.”

-I will tell you what it is with these women, as one of them: They scream.
+I will tell you what it is with these women: They scream.
 They are humans, not dead Stepford fantasies.
 Someone who understood the community AND was a sensitive writer would not have depicted Hasidic women as these religious ghosts.

-The parts that depict the community as “positive,” are their own projections.
+The parts that depict the community as “positive,” are bad too, because they are not plausible or the real appeal of this way of life.
 We are shown in Surie’s life, however repressed, a husband who dotes over her and for whom life revolves around their romance.
-In one scene, the entire family is in the Eckstein house for the Chanukah lighting, but Mrs. Eckstein and her devoted husband are locked in the bedroom with one another.
+In one scene, the entire family is in the Eckstein house for the Chanukah lighting, but Mrs. Eckstein and her devoted husband are locked in the bedroom with one another! [!]